kyma-project/kyma/docs/01-overview/main-areas/serverless/svls-06-security-considerations.md

 - Kyma does not define any authorization policies that would restrict Functions' access to other resources within the Namespace.
 If you deploy a Function in a given Namespace, it can freely access all events and APIs of services within this Namespace.

-- Since Kubernetes is [moving from PodSecurityPolicies to PodSecurity Admission Controller](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/), Kyma Functions require running in Namespaces with `baseline` Pod security level.
+- Since Kubernetes is [moving from PodSecurityPolicies to PodSecurity Admission Controller](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/), Kyma Functions require running in Namespaces with the `baseline` Pod security level.
 The `restricted` level is not currently supported due to the requirements of the Function building process.

 - Kyma Serverless components can run with PodSecurity Admission Controller support in `restricted` Pod security level when using external registry.
 When the Internal Docker Registry is enabled, the Internal Registry DaemonSet requires elevated privileges to function correctly which exceeds the limitations of both `restricted` and `baseline` levels.